Back to Top

 Do you see yourself at the intersection of health care and technology?

 Heath information professionals are responsible for managing and protecting personal health information and serve as advocates of the patient-provider relationship.
-The health information administration program from the College of Allied Health Sciences’ Department of Undergraduate Health Professions helps prepare students for this rewarding career.
+The health information administration program from the College of Allied Health Sciences’ Department of Allied Health Professions helps prepare students for this rewarding career.

 Augusta University is Georgia’s Health Sciences Center of Excellence, and we offer an experience like no other.
 Join us to become tomorrow’s health care professionals today.